rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 Lets be safe and just put the base rate of house catching fire on 2.7%, which is 10 times higher than national average.

+We have our Evidence too, the C/O detctor goes off.

 Then we Brain Storm/List out any reasons you can think of to cause the C/O detector to goes off